jdpieck/oasis-align/src/oasis-align.typ

   assert(int-frac == none or check-fraction(int-frac), message:"Initial fraction must be between 0 and 1!")
   assert(int-frac == none or {int-frac >= range.first() and int-frac <= range.last()}, message:"Initial fraction must fall within user-defined range!")
-  assert(check-fraction(min-frac), message: "Minimum fraction must be between 0 and 1!") assert(range.last() - range.first() > min-frac, message: "The range must me larger than the minimum-fraction") assert(type(tolerance) == length, message: "Tolerance must be a length!") assert(force-frac == none or check-fraction(force-frac), message: "The forced dimension must be given in terms of a fraction!") assert(type(max-iterations) == int, message: "The maximum number of iterations must be an integer!
-Lowering the number may find a solution quicker, but it may no be within tolerance.") assert(type(ruler) == bool, message: "Ruler can be turned on or off only using boolean!") assert(type(debug) == bool, message: "Debug feed can be turned on or off only using boolean!")
+  assert(check-fraction(min-frac), message: "Minimum fraction must be between 0 and 1!") assert(range.last() - range.first() > min-frac, message: "The range must be larger than the minimum-fraction") assert(type(tolerance) == length, message: "Tolerance must be a length!") assert(force-frac == none or check-fraction(force-frac), message: "The forced dimension must be given in terms of a fraction!") assert(type(max-iterations) == int, message: "The maximum number of iterations must be an integer!
+Lowering the number may find a solution quicker, but it may not be within tolerance.") assert(type(ruler) == bool, message: "Ruler can be turned on or off only using boolean!") assert(type(debug) == bool, message: "Debug feed can be turned on or off only using boolean!")